sagefy/sagefy/docs/Ideas.md

 - Units are defined by their goal, or objective.
 - Cards must be attached to a unit.
-- Sets can be small or large, but they always have a single description.
+- Subjects can be small or large, but they always have a single description.
 - Flagging enables users to remove irrelevant content.

 5) Make it Real